ee08b397/InterviewPrep/ODSCWest.md

 I had a chance to sit in on Neo4J's workshop where I happily recall we crash-course learned to "draw art with ascii" in reference to their hip query language syntax, thanks to Data Scientist Nicole White.
 Also checked out Galvanize's D3.js short tutorial whose resources are on github.
 Lastly I had the pleasure to finally enjoy Dr. John Myles White's Julia lecture in the language's ongoing developments &mdash; since I missed him when he last visited UCSD &mdash; and I found [Cole Knaflic's storytelling][19] presentation to be a terrific and riveting tale as [she teaches us][20] how to combine colors and communication, verbal and visuals for impactfulness.
 More tips covered include thinking about proximity, contrast, closure and similarity in data graphics.

-I'm touched and impressed how, within the very first 10 minutes of her talk, she already captured the salient points of focusing on appealing to audiences' feelings (the "context") first and then convince them with relevant facts for support, and referencing the [importance of position, size, and color][24].
-I had to listen closely to follow along intently &mdash; due to her popularity, the room was packed so paying attention and listening to her experience as well as observing her presentation style was an invaluable challenge.
+I'm captivated and impressed how, within the very first 10 minutes of her talk, she already captured the salient points of focusing on appealing to audiences' feelings (the "context") first and then convince them with relevant facts for support, and referencing the [importance of position, size, and color][24].
+I had to listen closely to follow along intently &mdash; due to her popularity, the room was packed so paying attention, listening to her experience, and observing her presentation style was an invaluable, worthy challenge.

-I've still to ask my fellow Triton classmates, mainly graduate students, their experience on the remaining workshops and speakers they attended on my behalf due to conflict at being in concurrent presentations near adjacent rooms.
+I've still to ask my fellow Triton classmates, mainly graduate students, their experience on the remaining workshops and speakers they attended on my behalf, due to conflict for being in concurrent presentations near adjacent rooms.
 But I did follow up later after the conference ended and conveniently asked the organizer team on twitter if they could share their video resources.
-Luckily, they were super nice and accesible with their quick response:
+Luckily they were super nice and accesible with their quick response:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/M8taD8ta">@M8taD8ta</a> There&#39;s a Playlist just for workshops: <a href="https://t.co/ig8PtYFPT5">https://t.co/ig8PtYFPT5</a> <a href="https://twitter.com/hashtag/ODSC?src=hash">#ODSC</a></p>&mdash; Open Data Science (@odsc) <a href="https://twitter.com/odsc/status/671712884922126337">December 1, 2015</a></blockquote>

-<iframe class="center" width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLB2SCq-tZtVkZ167yvt_4h8jk9FttJn_a" frameborder="0" allowfullscreen></iframe>

 And I obviously reciprocated their kindness by sharing the playlist link with my wide network of friends at school, as well as new friends I met at Galvanize's mixer meetup a few weeks later.
 Share if you care indeed.

+<iframe class="center" width="400" height="230" src="http://www.youtube.com/embed/videoseries?list=PLB2SCq-tZtVkZ167yvt_4h8jk9FttJn_a" frameborder="0" allowfullscreen></iframe>

 <a id="toc-tabling"></a>
 ### Welcome to Our Table!